-The supported carer scheme is one of a range of accommodation and support options being developed for care leavers in Renfrewshire.
+The supported carer scheme is one of a range of accommodation and support options for young people in Renfrewshire.

 Young people who need supported carer placements are aged between 16 and 21 years and will include those who have been living away from home in a children's unit, residential school, with foster carers or in another resource.